 Place a check mark or date in each box when complete.

-Orientation/Safety (200-400 hours) Training Demonstrates Fundamentals Proficient in Task Completion Date/Initials

-Attend all required healthcare facility

-safety and employee orientation courses

-through HR

-Receives orientation to department and

-organization.
-Reviews org chart,

-understands the different departments

-within the facility and the types of patients found within the various

-departments.

-Understands the Biomedical Equipment

-Technician (BMET) job description and

-the role and responsibilities of the job.

-Becomes familiar with and adheres to

-all department and organizational

-policies and procedures.

-Attends scheduled department

-meetings.

-Understands Health Insurance

-Portability and Accountability Act

-(HIPAA) regulations.

-Learns the correct Personal Protective

-Equipment (PPE) for every job.

-Becomes familiar with Safety Data

-Sheets (SDS) and knows how and when

-to use them.
+Orientation/Safety (200-400 hours) Training Demonstrates Fundamentals Proficient in Task Completion Date/Initials Attend all required healthcare facility safety and employee orientation courses through HR Receives orientation to department and organization.
+Reviews org chart, understands the different departments within the facility and the types of patients found within the various departments.
+Understands the Biomedical Equipment Technician (BMET) job description and the role and responsibilities of the job.
+Becomes familiar with and adheres to all department and organizational policies and procedures.
+Attends scheduled department meetings.
+Understands Health Insurance Portability and Accountability Act (HIPAA) regulations.
+Learns the correct Personal Protective Equipment (PPE) for every job.
+Becomes familiar with Safety Data Sheets (SDS) and knows how and when to use them.
+Understands the proper procedure for the disinfection/cleaning, disposal of, and proper handling of equipment/components that can be hazardous to the environment (e.g., batteries, O 2 cells, reagents, circuit boards and chemicals).

 Understands the proper procedure for

-the disinfection/cleaning, disposal of,

-and proper handling of

-equipment/components that can be hazardous to the environment (e.g.,

-batteries, O 2 cells, reagents, circuit

-boards and chemicals).

-boar as and enemicals j.
-L

-Understands the proper procedure for

 Lock Out Tag Out (LOTO) and when it

-should be used.

-Understands safety symbolism (e.g.,
+Understands safety symbolism (e.g.

 color coding for gases, isolation areas

 and related signage).

 Able to identify blood-borne pathogen

 hazards, follow universal precautions,

 and determine appropriate infection

 control procedures in isolation areas.

 Understands the proper infection

 control protocols and required gowning

 for isolation rooms.

 Understands the proper infection

 control protocols and required gowning

 for reverse isolation (negative pressure)

 rooms.

 Able to identify regulatory agencies

-that oversee and govern healthcare
+that oversee and govern nearthcare

-practices (any Authority Having

-Jurisdiction, e.g.:, Centers for
+Jurisdiction e.g. Centers for

 Medicare & Medicaid Services [CMS]

 State Governing Agencies such as the

 Department of Public Health [DPH],

 National Fire Protection Agency

 [NFPA], Occupational Safety and

 Health Administration [OSHA], etc.),

 and understands why they are

 important and how they relate to

 reimbursement.

 Knows which regulatory agency

 accredits the facility you work for on

-behalf of CMS (e.g., The Joint
+benalf of LMS (e.g., The Joint

-Commission [TJC], Det Norske Veritas
+Commission [1]CJ, Det Norske veritas

-Germanischer Lloyd [DNV GL])

 Is familiar with healthcare life safety

-codes and why they are important.
+codes and why they are important

 Be aware of Life Safety Code NFPA

 101 and the National Electrical Code

 NFPA 70 and how they impact the

 healthcare facility.

 Understands the basic medical

 equipment regulatory requirements.

 (Underwriters Laboratories [UL],

 Food and Drug Administration [FDA]).

 Reviews the department's EOC report

 and understands what medical